ssamot/ssamot.github.io/content/posts/spectacle.md

 +++
-title = "The Society of the Spectacle" date = "2022-11-26T20:13:23Z" author = "ssamot"
+title = "The society of the spectacle" date = "2022-11-26T20:13:23Z" author = "ssamot"
 tags = ["Marxism", ""]